Ukraine-Russia crisis: Blinken to meet Lavrov for talks | DW | 21.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US Secretary of State Antony Blinken and Russia's top diplomat are expected to meet in Geneva in an attempt to de-escalate tensions in Eastern Europe.
+US Secretary of State Antony Blinken and Russia's top diplomat are meeting in an attempt to de-escalate tensions in Eastern Europe.
+However, Blinken has said resolving major issues "won't be done quickly."

 US Secretary of State Antony Blinken will hold talks with Russian Foreign Minister Sergey Lavrov on Friday in Geneva amid ongoing fears that Russia could invade neighboring Ukraine.